Working with accountants, bookkeepers and tax agents

 You could combine fee structures such as an initial flat fee followed by a sliding scale based on turnover.

-Questions to ask a potential accountant or financial adviser
+Questions to ask a potential accountant, bookkeeper or tax agent

 - What are your qualifications?

-- Ask if they are a certified or chartered accountant.
+- For accountants, ask if they are a certified or chartered accountant.

-- Check if they are a member of an accounting body.
+- Check if they are a member of a professional body.

 - How long have you been practising?

-- Ask how long they have been a practising accountant (if they haven't practised in many years you may wish to go with someone with more up-to-date experience).
+- Ask how long they have been practising (if they haven't practised in many years you may wish to go with someone with more up-to-date experience).

 - Check how long their business has been operating or how long they have been with the business.
 Choosing an established accountant or firm may be more reliable than one which has just started.